ehwest/mdn_qms/source/Quality_Manual/README.md

 Term|Definition
 ----------------------------------|--------------------------------------------------------------
 Appropriate Management|CEO, COO, President, Vice Presidents, Directors, Managers, Team Leaders.
+Agile Product Development|A management process, where incrementally-defined demands and solutions are sequentially processed by cross-functional teams and their customers.
+With this methodology the initial product is incrementally improved so as to deliver a "Minimum Viable Product (MVP)" having subsequent incremental improvements that are packaged as releases.
 Continual improvement|Process of enhancing the Quality Management System to achieve improvements in overall quality, operations, and environmental performance in line with the organization’s Quality Policy.
 Controlled Document|Any document that affects the quality of the product and is reviewed and approved prior to release for use or reference.
 Corrective Action|A process improvement methodology aimed at identifying and eliminating the causes of known nonconformities and to prevent their recurrence.